 The Virginia Recycling Association publishes a School Recycling Toolkit including, a guide to school recycling, vendors by region, template letter to school district administration and city officials as well as recent school recycling survey data.

 Washington state law requires the development of a voluntary awards program to achieve waste reduction and recycling in the public schools, grades K-12.
-For law details, see the Washington State Legislature website, including:
+For law details, see:

 - Title 70 (PDF, 6.8 MB): Public Health and Safety.